JacopoPan/RaspBuzzTutorial/README.md

 $ vim ~/ROS_WS/src/xbeemav/Resources/database.xml
 ```

-and add a new line in the form:
+and, for each new XBee module, add a new line in the form:

 ```
 <Device Address="[Integer-Id]">[MAC-Address]</Device>